madmoh/db_final_project/README.md

 Web application for organizing driver and car data

 ## About the Project:
-This project was created as the final project for Database Systems (ECCE 434).
+This project was created as the final project for Database Systems.

 ## To use:
 1. The project requires a database servername of 'project'.